 The process in which the working population is shrinking due to an increasing number of people leaving the labor market because of their age.

-Within Staffing we typically divide the market in blue-collar and white-collar work.
+Within Staffing we typically divide the market into blue-collar and white-collar work.
 The distinguishing factor is difference in skill sets.
 Blue collar is predominantly geared towards industrial and technical job profiles.

 Branches are physical office locations from which our consultants operate.